vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

 ## Result Caching and InMemory

 We saw that materialized views can rewrite any SQL queries that use the underlying join condition or aggregation, Result Caching is a layer above this.
 This can save the result at a SQL statement level and for each bind value.
 This can run over MATERIALIZED views or just over Tables.
+While it is not part of InMemory workshop, it is none the less one of the features that can improve performance of BI reports and dashboards type of applications.